 Paul Earle, principal violin, began his musical training at age thirteen.
 He earned his Artist Diploma in performance from the University of Western Ontario and continued studies at the Royal Conservatory.
 He has played for the Kitchener-Waterloo, Windsor, London, and Thunder Bay Symphony Orchestras and currently is a regular with the Hamilton Philharmonic Orchestra.
 He has been soloist with the Windsor Symphony, Kitchener-Waterloo Chamber Orchestra, and the Northern Ontario Music Festival Orchestra.
 Paul is, at present concertmaster of the Georgian Bay Symphony in Owen Sound.
 He has played on recordings for radio broadcast, and also plays electric violin for several pop groups.
 Paul makes his home in Guelph.

-Megan Jones was born in Deep River, Ontario in 1977 and took to the violin after a few lessons.
-Throughout her childhood Ms. Jones had an important connection to music whether it was playing in the Deep River Symphony Orchestra with her brother Matthew or singing in local school musicals.
-Upon graduating from high school Ms. Jones moved to Montreal where she earned a Bachelor of Music in Violin Performance from the University of McGill in the year 2000, graduating with high distinction.
-During her time at McGill she also took private vocal lessons with Winton Purdy and Ranee Lee.
+Megan Jones earned a Bachelor of Music in Violin Performance from the University of McGill in the year 2000, graduating with high distinction.
 Ms. Jones currently plays as a substitute violin with the Kitchener Waterloo, the Windsor Symphony Orchestra, the Hamilton Philharmonic Orchestra and several other symphonies across Ontario.
-She has been an Associate Mentor for several years with the National Academy Orchestra under maestro Boris Brott, an organization she feels strongly about, and is now the orchestra manager and librarian for the Brott Music Festival.
+She has been an Associate Mentor for several years with the National Academy Orchestra under maestro Boris Brott, and is the orchestra manager and librarian for the Brott Music Festival.
 Ms. Jones began teaching at the International Music Academy in Mississauga, in 2003 and purchased the Academy from the original owner, Lois Wells-Bernard, in 2008.
-She teaches piano, violin, voice and all levels of theory at the Academy as well as maintaining the school and its 9 other teachers.
-The past few years Ms. Jones has performed several solo concertos with the Deep River Symphony Orchestra and the Timmins Symphony.
-In 2010 Ms. Jones teamed up with violinist Stephen Sitarski to perform several duo concertante with both the Kitchener Waterloo Chamber Orchestra and the Timmins Symphony Orchestra.
-This year Ms. Jones was fortunate enough to play in the opera Salome with the Canadian Opera Company.
+She teaches piano, violin, voice and all levels of theory at the Academy as well as maintains the school and its 9 other teachers.
+In the past few years, Ms. Jones has performed several solo concertos with the Deep River Symphony Orchestra and the Timmins Symphony.
+Ms. Jones has been fortunate enough to play in the opera Salome with the Canadian Opera Company.

 Praise Lam, violin, is a recipient of numerous awards and scholarships who is emerging as a highly active soloist, chamber musician and orchestral musician both in Canada and abroad.
 In 2002, Praise was invited to play for the Canadian Ambassador to China and the Director of the Canada Arts Council in Beijing.
 Since capturing the 2003 Emerging Performing Arts Award at the Mississauga Arts Awards, Praise’s solo performances has taken her from her hometown orchestral stage with the Mississauga Philharmonic Orchestra to television appearances with Rogers Cable & CBC to Hollywood’s 20th Century Fox Newman Scoring Stage in Los Angeles, California.
-Praise holds an ARCT Diploma from the Royal Conservatory of Music, a Bachelor of Music Performance degree and a Bachelor of Education degree from the University of Toronto and has also spent two years of applied violin studies with Professor Lin Yaoji at the Beijing Central Conservatory of Music.
+Praise holds an ARCT Diploma from the Royal Conservatory of Music, a Bachelor of Music Performance degree and a Bachelor of Education degree from the University of Toronto and has also spent two years at the Beijing Central Conservatory of Music.
 Praise also had the opportunity to play for such esteemed musicians as Jose Luis Garcia, Mauricio Fuks, and members of the St. Lawrence String Quartet, the Orford String Quartet, and the Prazak String Quaret.
 A student of Canadian composer Larysa Kuzmenko at the Royal Conservatory, Praise Lam won the Ettore Mazzoleni Memorial Composition Scholarship and the Dr. Igor Kuchivnsky Memorial Composition Scholarship for three years.
-She was 15 when she first held the position of student composer-in-residence and 16 when her Shadows of a Journey was premiered by the Royal Conservatory Chamber Orchestra under the baton of Simon Streatfield.
-Her commission at age 18 by the Mississauga Symphony to compose an orchestral work was her last official work before she decided to pursue a full-time career as a violinist.